Josh Miller (Arkansas politician)

 Joshua D. Miller (born April 2, 1981) is an American politician serving as a member of the Arkansas House of Representatives for the 66th district.
 Elected in November 2012, he assumed office on January 14, 2013.

 Early life and education

 Miller was born and raised in Heber Springs, Arkansas.
 He attended Arkansas Tech University and the University of Central Arkansas before earning an associate degree in political science from the Heber Springs campus of Arkansas State University-Beebe.

 Career

 Miller was elected to the Arkansas House of Representatives in November 2012 and assumed office on January 14, 2013.

 Personal life

 Miller is married.
 Since suffering a spinal cord injury in 2003, he has used a motorized wheelchair.

+Miller and his wife divorced some time before Nov.
+8, 2025.